 ODBC-ODBC Bridge

-The Easysoft ODBC-ODBC Bridge (OOB) is a client/server product that allows an ODBC application to access an ODBC driver on a remote machine.
-The OOB Client is an ODBC driver which communicates with the OOB Server.
-The OOB Server connects to an existing ODBC driver on the server machine.
+The ODBC-ODBC Bridge client is an ODBC driver that communicates with the ODBC-ODBC Bridge server.
+The ODBC-ODBC Bridge server connects to an existing ODBC driver on the server machine.
 It does not need to be installed on the database server.

-The OOB is normally used to provide access to an ODBC driver you cannot obtain for the client platform.
+The ODBC-ODBC Bridge is normally used to provide access to an ODBC driver you cannot obtain for the client platform.
 For example, your ODBC application needs to run on Linux but it needs to use a Microsoft ODBC driver only available on Windows.

-Our customers are typically using the OOB with applications and interfaces such as Perl, Apache/PHP, Python and C to access many Windows-only ODBC drivers from Unix and Linux, including:
+Our customers are typically using the ODBC-ODBC Bridge with applications and interfaces such as Perl, Apache, PHP, Python, and C to access Windows ODBC drivers from UNIX and Linux.
+These ODBC drivers include:

-To help you administer and control remote ODBC access, the OOB Server also offers features such as centralised configuration, management, access control and monitoring of ODBC data access.
+To help you administer and control remote ODBC access, the ODBC-ODBC Bridge server also offers features such as centralised configuration, management, access control, and monitoring.

 Features